PintaProject/user-guide/docs/coloring.md

     -  **Hue**, **Saturation**, **Value**: Enter in the desired values.
 The triangle dial selector will move automatically to the corresponding values selected.
     -  **Red**, **Green**, **Blue**: Enter the RGB Color.
 The triangle dial selector will move then to the selected RGB value.
     -  **Opacity**: Enter in the value desired (0 - 255).
 The lower the number chosen the more translucent the color will be.
     -  **Color Name**: If you know the color name you want you can directly input the value.
-Entering in a number will change the RGB color and move dial selector settings to the corresponding color.
+Entering in a number will change the RGB color and move the dial selector settings to the corresponding color.
 If the RGB color or the triangle dial selector was used to select a color this color name value will be updated.
     -  **Eye Dropper**: Click on the eyedropper ![eye dropper](img/color/eyedropper.png) and then click a color anywhere on your screen to select that color.
 The "Eye Dropper" tool can also be accessed from the **Tools** menu (referenced as a Color Picker).

         ![eye dropper](img/color/colorpicker.png)).